btwkenji/zipc/README.md

-## simple zip compressor/extractor in c for self use
+## Simple zip compressor/extractor in c for self use

 ###